 I decided to try both approaches and put them into one project.

-to dye the yarn I had spun plus the rest of the combed top.
+I got myself three or so pounds of Bluefaced Leicester wool combed top.
+I spun up about half of it into a heavy worsted weight yarn.
+Now, I’m not a dyer, so I commissioned Nancy Finn of “Chasing Rainbows Dyeworks” to dye the yarn I had spun plus the rest of the combed top.
 I wanted her to dye both the yarn and the top in the same colorway.
 I suggested spice colors (you know….cayenne, cinnamon, clove, cumin).
 She did a magnificent job.
 I then went on to spin up the top she’d dyed, and then I designed and knitted a jacket that combined the yarn that was spun-and-then-dyed and the yarn that was dyed-and-then-spun.
 The jacket now belongs to my friend, Carol S. Here she is wearing the jacket:

 For the upcoming workshop, I want to give the students a similar opportunity to play with this combination.
 I took some more Bluefaced Leicester wool top, and spun up half of it.
 Then I commissioned my friend, Elizabeth K., to dye both the yarn and the wool in the same colorway.
 I let her decide on the colors.
 I picked up the dyed wool and yarn the other day.
 Here’s what the workshop participants get to play with: